LiorZ/differential_seqlogo/README.md

 | 6.0      | -0.12   |

-*Table 1: P-values for each position after multiple testing correction (Benjamini-Hochberg method).*
+*Table 1: Log P-values for each position after multiple testing correction (Benjamini-Hochberg method).*

 The CSV file can be found in the `example/` directory